iamaziz/SnowChat/README.md

 [![Open in Streamlit][share_badge]][share_link]

 Connect to your Snowflake database to ask questions (in natural langauge) about your data, and get answers in real-time with visualization supported.
-Powered by `Streamlit` and `GPT-4`.
+Built with `Streamlit` and powered by `GPT-4`.

 [share_badge]: https://static.streamlit.io/badges/streamlit_badge_black_white.svg